Mattress Topper Thickness – 2 Inch, 3 Inch, or 4 Inch?

 In the end, it comes down to opting for what works for you and addresses your needs best.
 Each thickness option offers unique benefits, from subtle cushioning to luxurious plushness and enhanced support.
 Consider factors such as desired firmness level, pressure relief requirements, and any chronic pain conditions to make an informed decision.

 While thicker toppers offer more cushioning and alter the feel and height of your mattress, it's not necessary to always choose the thickest option available.
+If you're still unsure of which one to pick, a 3 inch topper is the recommended starting point.

 Keep in mind that you shouldn't use a topper if your mattress is already too soft or sagging.
 It will not effectively improve your comfort and may even lead to health issues and increased body pain.